 Like any strong plan, you’ll need a strong team to make it work.
-Create a risk assessment team that is made up of people in your company who are familiar with computer security, technology and the day-to-day operations of the organization.
+Create a risk assessment team with people in your company who are familiar with computer security, technology and the day-to-day operations of the organization.
 There should be a member of senior management who has the authority to make decisions about the company’s risk posture.
-It is essential to include those who understand technology and the business operations as well.
-This exercise will allow you to understand better all aspects of your assets and the risks that could harm them.
+In addition, it is essential you include people who understand both your technology and business operations.

-It can be easy to lose track of all of your assets and potential risks, for this reason, it is essential to document your findings.
-For this, a spreadsheet can be used.
+It can be easy to lose track of all of your assets and potential risks.
+For this reason, it is essential to document your findings.
+In fact, you can use a spreadsheet.
 It will allow you to track all the information you need in a central location.
 If you or someone on your team is skilled with using spreadsheets, you can use formulas to help expedite the process of calculating risk and impacts.

 A risk assessment document should include three separate sheets: a logging sheet, asset register, and the risk assessment itself.